v-ladynev/fluent-hibernate/README.md

 ## The Most Useful Features

-fluent-hibrnate libary has the features wich can be used with plain Hibernate or Spring code without a library infrastructure.
+_fluent-hibrnate_ has the features wich can be used with plain Hibernate or Spring code without a library infrastructure.

 ### Scan the class path for Hibernate entities

-fluent-hibernate can be used for a quick scanning entites without additional dependencies (you will not need to have other jars, except the library).
+_fluent-hibernate_ can be used for a quick entites scanning.
+You will need just the library jar, without additional dependencies.
 Just download the library using [Download](#download) section and use [EntityScanner](https://github.com/v-ladynev/fluent-hibernate/blob/master/fluent-hibernate-core/src/main/java/com/github/fluent/hibernate/cfg/scanner/EntityScanner.java):

 _For Hibernate 4 and Hibernate 5:_
 ```Java